isabellahoch/generative-ai-genesis-hackathon/README.md

 ## Acknowledgements

-- The AI Genesis Hackathon organizers for providing the platform to showcase and explore the potential of

- AI in the field of visual art.
+- The AI Genesis Hackathon organizers for providing the platform to showcase and explore the potential of AI in the field of visual art.
 - The Huggingface team for their Stable Diffusion model and open-source contributions.
 - The React and Flask communities for their excellent libraries and resources.
+- Render, where both the frontend and backend are hosted

 ## Contact

-For any inquiries or feedback regarding ImpressionAI, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback regarding ImpressionAI, feel free to contact me at [isabellahochschild@gmail.com](isabellahochschild@gmail.com).